tensorflow/tflite-micro/CONTRIBUTING.md

 contributions while still maintaining code health, maintainability, and consistency in style.

-Please note that while these guidelines may seem onerous to some developers, they are derived from Google's software engineering best practices.
+Please note that while these guidelines may seem troublesome to some developers, they are derived from Google's software engineering best practices.

 Before we describe project-specific guidelines, we recommend that external